Understand and use sequence, selection, and iteration

 for (initialization; condition; increment/decrement) {

-// Code to execute repeatedly
+// Code to be repeated

 }